mositori/react-util-hooks/README.md

 # react-util-hooks

-A Collection of utilify React hooks ✨
+A Collection of utility React hooks ✨

 ## List of React hooks